PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.27.md

   * Make sure to enter the notch from the direction you would during gameplay.
 * If you don't have a notch at the position indicated by the C-Stick, **let go of the stick** and press **L**, **R**, or **A**.
 * **You must measure all four cardinal directions (East, North, West, South) and all four diagonal directions** or calibration will not work.
+* The first time you calibrate a controller that has modder-added notches, it is highly recommended to skip all the modder added notches and start with only the 8 primary directions.
 * If you think you messed up a measurement, you can go back to a previous notch measurement by pressing **Z**.
 It'll go back to measuring the center immediately before a given notch.
 * Once you finish measuring all the notches (32 presses of **L/R/A**), the stick should behave normally. **You are not done calibrating.** Proceed to the [Notch Adjustment Phase](#notch-adjustment-phase) below.
   * If it does not behave as expected, see Measurement Phase Troubleshooting below.